Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: The Approach

 \subsection{Module III: Context-Sensitive Interactability Classification}

-After establishing the presence and location of GUI elements in the VR environment through the first two modules, \tool proceeds to analyze their interactivity.
-This module determines which GUI elements in the VR scene can be interacted with.
+After establishing the presence and location of GUI elements in the XR environment through the first two modules, \tool proceeds to analyze their interactivity.
+This module determines which GUI elements in the XR scene can be interacted with.
 Such information is useful for many downstream SE tasks, including boosting automated testing performance (detailed in~\cref{sec:rq-usefulness}).

 Figure~\ref{fig:prompts-examples-module-3} shows the prompt template PIII.
-To classify interactability, \tool guides LMM towards a chain-of-thought in-context reasoning process, within the semantic context captured in Module I. This process mimics a VR player's thought pattern in distinguishing between GUI elements that are mere visual elements and those that afford interaction.
+To classify interactability, \tool guides LMM towards a chain-of-thought in-context reasoning process, within the semantic context captured in Module I. This process mimics a XR player's thought pattern in distinguishing between GUI elements that are mere visual elements and those that afford interaction.
 For instance, a tree in a tree-planting game (Figure~\ref{fig:interactibility-tree-planting-game}) is interactable, serving as a GUI element to be manipulated by the player, whereas the same tree would be non-interactable background scenery in a fishing game (Figure~\ref{fig:interactibility-fishing-game}). \tool also provides demonstration examples in the prompt, illustrating the reasoning required for differentiating between interactable and non-interactable GUI elements.